ionous/tell/README.md

 #### Mappings
 Mappings relate keys to values in an ordered fashion.

-Keys are defined with **signatures**: a series of one or more words, separated by colons, ending with a colon and whitespace.
+Keys for mappings are defined using **signatures**: a series of one or more words, separated by colons, ending with a colon and whitespace.
 For example: `Hello:there: `.
 The first character of each word must be a (unicode) letter; subsequent characters can include letters, digits, and underscores _( **TBD**: this is somewhat arbitrary; what does yaml do? )_

 For the same reason that nested sequences can appear inline, mappings can.
 However, `yaml` doesn't allow this and it's probably bad style.
 For example: `Key: Nested: "some value"` is equivalent to the json `{"Key:": {"Nested:": "some value" }`.
 Like sequences, if the value of a mapping appears on a following line, two spaces of indentation are required.